minpyaythein/study-notes/General Knowledge.md

 Map:
 Use a Map when you want to store key-value pairs for fast lookup by key.
 Keys are unique, but values can be duplicated.
 Example: Storing user profiles by user ID, caching data, or dictionary-like data.

+Idempotency: Retrying number of times gives the same result.